OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ╰           0x00001868      pop {r4, fp, pc}                           ; entry.preinit0 ; entry.preinit0 ;
 ```

-If you look in the graph view you can see a loop with some XOR-magic happening at 0x00001784, which supposedly decodes the input string.
+Discussing all the instructions in the function is beyond the scope of this chapter, instead we will discuss only the important points need for the analysis.

+There is a loop present at `0x00001784`, and inside the loop there is XOR operation being performed.

+> 0x00001798      eor r3, r2, r3

+The loop is more clearly visible in graph view below.

 ![Loop](Images/Chapters/0x05c/loop_1784.png)

-Starting from 0x000017dc, you can see a series of decoded values compared with values from further subfunction calls.
+XOR is a very commonly used technique to encrypt information where obfuscation is the goal rather than security.
+XOR should not be used for any serious encryption, as it can be cracked using frequency analysis.
+Presence of XOR in such validation logic always require special attention and analysis.

+Moving forward, at offset `0x000017dc`, the XOR decoded value obtained from above is being compared against returned value from a sub-function call, at `0x000017e8`.

 ![Decoded values being compared](Images/Chapters/0x05c/values_compare_17dc.png)

-Even though this doesn't look highly sophisticated, you'd still need to analyze more to completely reverse this check and generate a license key that passes it.
-Now comes the twist: dynamic symbolic execution enables you to construct a valid key automatically!
-The symbolic execution engine maps a path between the first instruction of the license check (0x00001760) and the code that prints the "Product activation passed" message (0x00001840) to determine the constraints on each byte of the input string.
+Clearly this function is not complex, and can be analyzed manually, but still remains a cumbersome task.
+Specially while working on a big code base, time can be a major constraint, and it is desirable to automate such analysis.
+Dynamic symbolic execution provides us exactly with that functionality.
+The symbolic execution engine maps a path between the first instruction of the license check (at `0x00001760`) and the code that prints the "Product activation passed" message (at `0x00001840`) to determine the constraints on each byte of the input string.

 ![If else Graph](Images/Chapters/0x05c/graph_ifelse_1760.png)

-The solver engine then finds an input that satisfies those constraints: the valid license key.
+The constraints obtained from above step is passed to the solver engine, which solves the constraints to finds an input that satisfies them - a valid license key.

-You need to provide several inputs to the symbolic execution engine:
+To initialize Angr's symbolic execution engine, few setup steps need to be performed:

+- Load the binary into a `Project`. `Project` is the starting point for any kind of analyses in Angr.

-- An address from which execution will start.
-Initialize the state with the first instruction of the serial validation function.
+- Pass the address from which analysis should start.
+In current case, we will initialize the state with the first instruction of the serial validation function.
 This makes the problem significantly easier to solve because you avoid symbolically executing the Base32 implementation.

-- The address of the code block you want execution to reach.
-You need to find a path to the code responsible for printing the "Product activation passed" message.
-This code block starts at 0x1840.
+- Pass address of the code block we want the analysis to reach.
+In current case it being at offset `0x00001840`, where message "Product activation passed" is displayed.

-- Addresses you don't want to reach.
-You're not interested in any path that ends with the block of code that prints the "Incorrect serial" message (0x00001854).
+- Also specify the addresses we don't want to reach.
+In current case, we are not interested in  the code block that prints the "Incorrect serial" message at `0x00001854`.

-Note that the Angr loader will load the PIE executable with a base address of 0x400000, so you must add this to the addresses above.
-The solution is:
+> Note that the Angr loader will load the PIE executable with a base address of `0x400000`, add the above identified offsets while passing it to Angr.

+The final solution script is presented below:

 ```python
 #!/usr/bin/python